What happens if I get CIPN?

 - Antidepressant medicines, often in smaller doses than are used to treat depression

 - Anti-seizure medicines, which are used to help many types of nerve pain

 - Opioids or narcotics, for when pain is severe

 Researchers are looking at which drugs work best to relieve this kind of pain.
 It may take more than one try to find out what works best for you.

-Other treatments that can be tried to ease neuropathic pain (pain that comes from nerves) and their effects on your life:
+Other treatments that can be tried to ease nerve pain and its effects on your life include: